ash/raku-course/essentials/booleans/operations/index.md

 {% include menu.html %}

-All standard operations are defined for Boolean values: Booleand AND, OR, and exclusive OR or XOR:
+You can do all standard operations with Boolean values: Boolean AND, OR, and exclusive OR (or XOR):

 ```raku
 say False && True; # AND